99designs/aws-vault/USAGE.md

 * `--server`: starts the background server so that temporary credentials get refreshed automatically
 * `--prompt=osascript`: pop up a GUI for MFA prompts
 * `open -a Lens`: run the applications

+## Running as a Docker container

+Running aws-vault inside a Docker container is also [relatively easy](https://github.com/Dzhuneyt/aws-vault-docker).